yash251/substreams/docs/new/references/cli/command-line-interface.md

 ### **`init`**

 The `init` command allows you to initialize a Substreams project for several blockchains.
-It is a conversational-like command: you will be asked several questions and a project with the specicied features will be created for you.
+It is a conversational-like command: you will be asked several questions and a project with the specified features will be created for you.

 The options included in the `init` command will evolve over time, but every blockchain should, at least, contain one option.